Ina Garten’s Quarantine Playbook

 Read: The best kind of food to cook during a pandemic

-More recently though, what comfort looks like and feels like has changed.
-The COVID-19 pandemic has detached cooking from its social iterations and made it extra fraught through grocery-store lines, panic-buying, and questions of safety.
+More recently though, what comfort looks and feels like has changed.
+The COVID-19 pandemic has detached cooking from its social iterations and made it extra fraught, due to grocery-store lines, panic-buying, and questions of safety.
 When, on March 15, Garten posted an image of a Belgian waffle that she’d made and mentioned in the caption that she was “hunkering down at home with Jeffrey,” the responses surprised her.
-“It was like a nuclear reaction,” she told me.
-In the comments, people sent love, noted which of Garten’s recipes they were making themselves, asked for more updates on how she and Jeffrey were spending their time in social isolation.
+“It was like a nuclear reaction,” she said.
+In the comments, people sent love, noted which of Garten’s recipes they were making themselves, and asked for more updates on how she and Jeffrey were spending their time in social isolation.
 “I wish we were quarantined with Ina,” one user posted, capturing the general tenor of responses.

 Read: The Atlantic’s quarantine cooking guide

 The resonance of food has become particularly powerful in this moment.
-Garten’s next book, due out in November (two weeks before the election, she noted dryly) is called Modern Comfort Food, and so she’s been thinking a lot about why people cook, what they eat for solace, and what they choose to make to bring friends together.
+Garten’s next book, due out in November (two weeks before the election, she noted dryly), is called Modern Comfort Food, and so she’s been thinking a lot about why people cook, what they eat for solace, and what they choose to make to bring friends together.
 “Michael Pollan once said, ‘If you wanna know where somebody is from, look in their refrigerator,’” she told me.
-“The things we grew up with … those flavors and those kinds of dishes, make us feel at home, the way chicken soup and matzoh balls might make me feel.
+“The things we grew up with … those flavors and those kinds of dishes make us feel at home, the way chicken soup and matzo balls might make me feel.
 It’s that kind of remembered flavor.”
-Not to mention that there’s something about a grilled cheese sandwich, “warm and cozy and gooey, that is just naturally satisfying.
-It’s not just physically satisfying, it’s somehow soul satisfying.”
+Not to mention that there’s something about a grilled-cheese sandwich, “warm and cozy and gooey, that is just naturally satisfying.
+It’s not just physically satisfying; it’s somehow soul satisfying.”

-The dishes she’s made and posted over the last few weeks have tried to strike a balance between practicality, flavor, and consolation.
-On March 19, wanting to make her broccoli-bow tie pasta, but lacking both broccoli and bow ties, she fudged a version using broccolini and corkscrew cavatappi.
-“Instead of making three things for dinner—meat, vegetable, and starch—I’m loving just eating one thing for each meal,” she posted in the caption.
-The following day she made stewed tomatoes with lentils, another pantry-friendly recipe prompted by responses from followers who had panic-bought pounds of legumes and no idea what to do with them.
-Ramen chicken noodle soup, posted on March 28, caused a minor stir.
-So did the bolognese she made the Friday before, a dish that caused her hardcore fans to notice that Garten was disrupting her own tradition of making Jeffrey chicken on Fridays.
+The dishes she’s made and posted over the past few weeks have tried to strike a balance among practicality, flavor, and consolation.
+On March 19, wanting to make her broccoli-bow-tie pasta but lacking both broccoli and bow ties, she fudged a version using broccolini and corkscrew cavatappi.
+“Instead of making three things for dinner—meat, vegetable, and starch—I’m loving just eating one thing for each meal,” she wrote in the caption.
+The following day, she made stewed tomatoes with lentils, another pantry-friendly recipe prompted by responses from followers who had panic-bought pounds of legumes and had no idea what to do with them.
+Ramen chicken-noodle soup, posted on March 28, caused a minor stir.
+So did the bolognese she made the Friday before, a dish that caused her hard-core fans to notice that Garten was disrupting her own tradition of making Jeffrey chicken on Fridays.
 “LOL,” Garten replied to one post.
 “I had to shake up chicken night for the occasion.
 I don’t want him to think I’m boring.”
-She added three heart emojis at the end.
+She added three heart emoji at the end.

 I know so many of you are very anxious about what’s to come because I am, too.
 The one thing we CAN do, though, is cook for the people we love who are sheltered in place with us.
 Over the next days and weeks, I’ll post lots of ideas for delicious things to make from your pantry and fridge - along with substitutions if you only have granulated sugar and not brown sugar, or onions and not shallots!
 Please stay safe and we will take care of each other through this crisis.
 Tell me what’s in your pantry and I’ll think of recipes for you to make! ❤️❤️❤️

 Part of what seems to have upended celebrity culture in recent weeks is the revelation that stars, in a crisis, really are just like some of us: bored, disheveled, fundamentally useless.
-What’s made Garten such a consoling presence, by contrast, is the balance she’s able to strike between being exceptional and being accessible (“How easy is that?”).
-If we can’t all marshal the contents of our crispers into Michelin-worthy dinners with the same ease that she can, we can empathize, heavily, with the video she posted this morning at 9:50 am, a recipe for Cosmopolitans in which Garten cheerfully glugs half a bottle of vodka into a pitcher.
+What’s made Garten such a consoling presence, by contrast, is the balance she’s been able to strike between being exceptional and being accessible (“How easy is that?”).
+If we can’t all marshal the contents of our crispers into Michelin-worthy dinners with the same ease that she can, we can empathize, heavily, with the video she posted this morning at 9:50, a recipe for Cosmopolitans in which Garten cheerfully glugs half a bottle of vodka into a pitcher.
 “You never know who’s stopping by,” she says to the blurry phone camera, practically winking.
 “Wait a minute, no one’s stopping by.”
 She carries on pouring, undeterred.

 When we talked, Garten emphasized over and over how fortunate she feels.
 “When you think about other disasters, like in Puerto Rico or New Orleans, people didn’t have running water, electricity, lights, heat,” she said.
 The luckiest of us right now “have all of the comforts of being home.”
 To be able to cook is itself a kind of benediction—an acknowledgment that there is food that can be prepared, and a place to make it in.
 What she finds hardest now, she said, is “that I really miss my friends.
 That’s the thing that makes me feel an ache.
-But what I do every day is I book an appointment like I’m literally making a date for lunch with two friends.
+But what I do every day is, I book an appointment like I’m literally making a date for lunch with two friends.
 I very quickly got over FaceTime.
 I was like, I don’t need to see anybody.
 I just need to hear your voice.”
-She cooks, she walks, and in the evenings she and Jeffrey watch foreign crime dramas, like Britbox’s Bancroft, or Netflix’s The Stranger.
+She cooks, she walks, and in the evenings she and Jeffrey watch foreign crime dramas, such as BritBox’s Bancroft or Netflix’s The Stranger.
 The primacy of cooking, for her, has always been connection.
 In the absence of being able to entertain, she can at least share what she’s making now with strangers, and hope, in some small way, that it helps.

-Perhaps most importantly, she feels that being able to reach out to people who might be emotionally struggling, and have them reach back, has been a surprising reward.
-“I started this thinking it would be interesting to do,” she told me of her Instagram mission.
+Perhaps most important, she feels that being able to reach out to people who might be emotionally struggling, and having them reach back, has been a surprising reward.
+“I started this thinking it would be interesting to do,” she said of her Instagram mission.
 “I had no idea the affection that would come back from it.
 It’s really quite overwhelming, and that just encourages me to do it more.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.